ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 In the [macro] body we use the [proc] [toStrLit()] from the [macros] module, which is described with this comment:
-\"Converts the AST n to the concrete Nim code and wraps that in a [string] literal node\" So our local variable [n] in the [macro] body is a [NimNode] that now contains the [string] representation of the [macro] argument [x].
+"Converts the AST n to the concrete Nim code and wraps that in a [string] literal node" So our local variable [n] in the [macro] body is a [NimNode] that now contains the [string] representation of the [macro] argument [x].
 We use the [NimNode] [n] enclosed with backtics in the